Tamar Huggins

-Tamar Huggins (born January 7, 1986) is a Canadian tech entrepreneur, author and educator, based in Toronto.
-She is a trailblazer for diversity, equity and inclusion in tech education and pioneered the development of the Black tech ecosystem in Canada.
-Huggins founded DRIVEN Accelerator Group, the first tech accelerator for underrepresented founders in Canada.
-She also founded Tech Spark, Canada's first technology school for Black youth, girls and other youth of colour.
+Tamar Huggins is a Canadian tech entrepreneur, author and AI transformation strategist, based in Houston.
+She is an advocate for culturally responsive technology, whose work focused on the development of the Black tech ecosystem in Canada.
+Huggins founded DRIVEN Accelerator Group, a tech accelerator for underrepresented founders in Canada.
+She founded Tech Spark, a Canadian technology school for Black youth, girls, and other youth of colour.
+She also created Spark Plug AI, the first generative AI tool to center Black culture, to make learning more relatable and empowering for youth.

+Early life and education

+Huggins was born of Caribbean descent in Toronto and grew up in Brampton, Ontario.
+Based in Houston, Texas, Huggins continues to expand the reach of her AI consultancy by collaborating with governments, small businesses, and educational institutions to advance digital literacy worldwide.